zomerfeld/warm_n_fuzzies/README.md

   :boom::boom::boom:  **Make sure you buy 18650 batteries with circuit protection!
 If they don't say they have it, they don't.
   Unprotected batteries of that sort have the potential to burst into fire or explode!**

+For the Particle - use a separate power supply (like any USB 5V phone battery), or connect a 3.3V power source to the VIN pin.
+You can also create a voltage regulator circuit to split the power supply to a nice clean 3.3v for the Photon, but make sure to test it before, and use a proper heatsink.
+This project gets pretty hot already!

 ## Setup
 These instructions assume you have a basic knowledge of soldering, programming and a familiarity with the Particle IDE environment.
 If you're just beginning with Particle, I recommend you check out the [Getting Started guide](https://docs.particle.io/guide/getting-started/start/photon/), and build a few basic circuit first.